tkmmark/compas-RV2/docsource/user_manual.rst

     :class: figure-img img-fluid

-The RV2 workflow can be broken down into five main steps.
+The RV2 workflow can be broken down into six main steps.
+The details of the six steps, including the basic principles, implementation methodology and various parameters, will be described in this section.

 .. toctree::